juliansommer/prompts/README.md

     - prompt/[id]/dislike removes one from count
     - would need to include the userid as well in the request to ensure no duplicate ids / can like a post u have already liked, and can display upvotes on the frontend

-- prevent users from editing / deleting other users' posts, maybe get the sessionid and check the prompt's creator against it before deleting it?

-- add loading skeletons - specifically for loading the prompts, would i modify the PromptCard component or the pages?
+- add loading skeletons - specifically for loading the prompts, would i modify the PromptCard component or the pages

-- add a way for users to specify what model specifically the prompt is for

-  - add an input where user can input theirs and it matches against a list of most common models

-- migrate to typescript

 - add option for users to change username on profile page

-- change styling / colour scheme of website

-- add a footer

 - add option to switch between light and dark mode